tgoky/privy-mammothon-prediction-dapp/README.md

 </button>

 ### 2. Example Workflow
-User Places a Prediction: A user places a prediction on whether a GitHub repository will reach a certain number of stars (e.g., 1000 stars).
+User Places a Prediction: Will Initia-labs/initia-registry hit 400 stars by late March 2025

 Real-Time Monitoring: The Github component fetches the current star count from the GitHub API and compares it to the target.